Best fast family cars 2026 – practical performance cars for daily driving thrills

 Pros – Rapid, capable and hugely enjoyable

 Audi’s RS6 has been the king of big, fast estates for some time, but with BMW now aiming for the piece of the action with its M3 and M5 Touring models, Audi Sport has been forced to up its game.
-With the latest RS6 GT, it’s done exactly that, and then some.
-It’s one of the most capable and involving fast estates you can buy, with more finesse and agility than any RS6 that’s gone before.
+With the latest RS6 Performance it’s done exactly that, giving the C8-generation car an uptick in power and dynamic ability with very impressive results.

-Ignore the silly stickers – this is one very serious car.
-GT spec includes new three-way adjustable coilover suspension, stiffer roll bars and a retuned rear diff, and while there’s no more power than the RS6 Performance, you still get 621bhp from a 4-litre twin-turbo V8.
+GT spec includes three-way adjustable coilover suspension, stiffer roll bars and a retuned rear diff, and while there’s no more power than the RS6 Performance, you still get 621bhp from a 4-litre twin-turbo V8.
 The combined effect is spectacular, the GT feeling brutal and explosive with a newfound positivity and adjustability in its handling.
-It does things that frankly shouldn’t be possible for a 2075kg estate car.
+It does things that frankly shouldn’t be possible for a 2075kg estate.

-Alternatives to the Audi RS6 GT include the new BMW M5 Touring and Mercedes-AMG E53 estate, though neither are direct matches given both are full-on plug-in hybrids.
-The Merc isn’t the full-fat AMG V8 we’d traditionally pit against an RS6, either.
+Alternatives to the Audi RS6 include the new BMW M5 Touring and Mercedes-AMG E53 estate, though neither are direct matches given both are full-on plug-in hybrids – the Merc isn’t the full-fat AMG V8 we’d traditionally pit against an RS6, either.
 A new RS6 is coming soon that will adopt hybrid power without ditching the V8.

 Land Rover Defender Octa